 - sexual assault or abuse.

-There is a specific definition of ‘injury’ in the Accident Compensation (AC) Act 2001, which is the law that ACC must apply when considering applications for claims and assistance.
+There is a specific definition of ‘injury’ in the Accident Compensation (AC) Act 2001, which is the law that we have to apply when considering applications for claims and assistance.

-ACC has to be satisfied that you have suffered a personal injury, which can mean any of:
+We have to be satisfied that you have suffered a personal injury, which can mean: